makersacademy/rps-challenge/README.md

 Right now the controller (app.rb) is simply returning back user inputs to the view.

-In order to play a game vs a computer opponent there needs to be a model that handles that logic, (and can also probably handle the player name and choice rather than using session at some point too).
+In order to play a game vs a computer opponent there needs to be a logic that makes the computer choose an option.

-Wrote a feature test that expects
+Wrote a feature test for Dave to choose Rock and the computer to choose Rock, expect to see 'Computer: Rock'.
+Test red.

+- Hardcoded 'Computer: Rock' in the result view.

+Test green.

+Wrote a feature test for Dave to choose Rock and the computer to choose Paper, expect to see 'Computer: Paper'.
+Test red.

+- In post /result added a new key to session, comp_choice, and assigned that by sampling an array containing 'Rock' and 'Paper'.

+- Added a new instance variable for comp_choice in get /result, and altered the result view to properly display this

+- Needed to control the randomness in the tests so used srand to make sure they behave consistently.

+Test green.

+Wrote a feature test for Dave to choose Rock and the computer to choose Scissors, expect to see 'Computer: Scissors'.
+Test red.

+- Added 'Scissors' to the sampled array.

+- Added an appropriate srand to the test to control randomness.

+Test green.